 The team will continue school visits this year.
 If you would like the team to visit your school, please contact by email.

-Map of Cell EXPLORERS IT Carlow team visits of 2019.
+Map of Cell EXPLORERS SETU Carlow team visits of 2019.

 Check the team impact and the feedback from schools!